CodeWithRiaa/CodeWithRiaa/README.md

 - **Here's a quick summary about me**:
 - 🌱 I’m currently learning **React.js and some other JavaScript frameworks.**
-- 🔭 I’m currently working on [an Image Search website and an E-commerce website]
+- 🔭 I’m currently working on [a Business website and an E-commerce website]
 - 😊 I’m looking to help with open-source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Front-end Developer, Software Engineer (Intern or Junior level).
 - 💞️  Follow me on GitHub to stay tuned on my amazing projects.